 It develops respiratory control.
 Tummy time helps develop the muscles necessary for respiratory control, which allows your baby to coordinate their breathing for effective speaking and safe swallowing.

 When we thing of language we often thing of talking, but language is so much more than the words we speak!
 It encompasses three areas: Expressive language (expressing thoughts, feelings, ideas and concepts), receptive language (understanding thoughts, feelings, ideas and concepts), and pragmatic/social language (relating to others, including reading and using non-verbal cues).

 So what does tummy time have to do with all that?
 The simple answer is: Play.
 Tummy time optimizes dynamic play driven by curiosity and exploration.
 This, especially when you’re there offering meaningful interactions, is the primary driver of language learning.

-Aside from offering opportunities for rich interaction with your baby, tummy time promotes the development of her body, sensory system, and cognitive skills–all necessary for moving on to more complex play and language learning.
+Aside from offering opportunities for rich interaction with your baby, tummy time promotes the development of their body, sensory system, and cognitive skills–all necessary for moving on to more complex play and language learning.